codepath/android_guides/Using-the-RecyclerView.md

 ### Installation

-Make sure the RecyclerView support library is listed as a dependency in your `app/build.gradle`:
+Make sure the RecyclerView AndroidX library is listed as a dependency in your `app/build.gradle`:

 ```gradle
 dependencies {